Best Places to Stay in Iceland for All Budgets

-Hotel Ranga is about 1 ½ hour from Reykjavik this is an option in Southern Iceland for those who are looking to spend more time in nature.
+Hotel Ranga is about 1 ½ hours from Reykjavik.
+This is an option in Southern Iceland for those who are looking to spend more time in nature.

-If you’re visiting to stargaze, see the Northern lights or spend time doing outdoor activities this is the place for you.
-With the best of both worlds, you have access to the beautiful outdoors without having to rough-it.
+If you’re visiting to see the Northern Lights in December or spending time doing outdoor activities, this is the place for you.
+With the best of both worlds, you have access to the beautiful outdoors without having to rough it.

 Hotel Budir in Ólafsvík

-They will assist you in booking excursions as well as provide a wake-up call during the night if the northern lights appear!
+They will assist you in booking excursions and provide a wake-up call during the night if the northern lights appear!

 Read more: Looking for Iceland itineraries?
 Here is an Iceland itinerary with many great tips.

 Tower Suites Reykjavik